Educational Psychology Service (EPS)

 How we work

-• consultation with parents, carers, and professional colleagues
+- Consultation with parents, carers, professionals and children

 Parent carers

-Encourage parent carers to speak with their child’s teacher or the school SENCO.
+Parent and carers should speak with their child’s teacher or the school SENCO to organise support for their child’s needs.

 Related information